DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

 The ocean model output is stored in [NetCDF](https://en.wikipedia.org/wiki/NetCDF) files.
 These files are self-describing and contain the 2D or 3D model output for one or more timesteps and one or more variables.

-To facilitate reading all these files, we make use of a server called [THREDDS Data Server](http://www.unidata.ucar.edu/software/thredds/current/tds/).
+To facilitate reading all these files, we make use of a server called <a href="http://www.unidata.ucar.edu/software/thredds/current/tds/" target="_blank">THREDDS Data Server</a>.
 THREDDS aggregates all the NetCDF files and allows users to query subsets of the files.

 ### Known Bugs

  Below is a summary of some of the known bugs in this program that are being worked on.
-More details and a [full list of bugs](https://github.com/DFO-Ocean-Navigator/Ocean-Data-Map-Project/issues) can be found on our [GitHub page](https://github.com/DFO-Ocean-Navigator/Ocean-Data-Map-Project).
+More details and a <a href="https://github.com/DFO-Ocean-Navigator/Ocean-Data-Map-Project/issues" target="_blank">full list of bugs</a> can be found on our <a href="https://github.com/DFO-Ocean-Navigator/Ocean-Data-Map-Project" target="_blank">GitHub page</a>.

  If you have a hard time opening links on this page please try pasting https://dfo-ocean-navigator.github.io/Ocean-Navigator-Manual/ into youor broswer or right click on the link and select open in a new tab.

- * 1) [resolution problem](https://github.com/DFO-Ocean-Navigator/Ocean-Data-Map-Project/issues/7).
+ * 1) <a href="https://github.com/DFO-Ocean-Navigator/Ocean-Data-Map-Project/issues/7" target="_blank">resolution problem</a>.
 In areas where there is a high gradient in the data, there can sometimes be a problem in the color map in the form of blotches of color being rendered.
 This *will* effect the data values viewed.
 This is a byproduct of the type of interpolation that is being done to generate a continuous map from a series of data points.

- * 2) [velocity plot](https://github.com/DFO-Ocean-Navigator/Ocean-Data-Map-Project/issues/53) The velocities that are displayed north of 40N on the map are known to be displayed in the wrong directions.
+ * 2) <a href="https://github.com/DFO-Ocean-Navigator/Ocean-Data-Map-Project/issues/53" target="_blank">velocity plot</a> The velocities that are displayed north of 40N on the map are known to be displayed in the wrong directions.
 This is a result of misrendering the information from a tripolar grid to the grid used by the ocean navigator.

- * 3) [Southern Hemisphere misaligned](https://github.com/DFO-Ocean-Navigator/Ocean-Data-Map-Project/issues/4) When zoomed to the max zoom level in the Southern Hemisphere the data is not allined with the dislayed view (it is offset by about 70 Km).
+ * 3) <a href="https://github.com/DFO-Ocean-Navigator/Ocean-Data-Map-Project/issues/4" target="_blank">Southern Hemisphere misaligned</a> When zoomed to the max zoom level in the Southern Hemisphere the data is not allined with the dislayed view (it is offset by about 70 Km).
 At the zoom levels that are not the max level this is not an issue.

 ## Citations